Library Comparison

 DomTrip Advantages:

-- Perfect lossless round-trip - JDOM with
+- Perfect lossless round-trip - Even JDOM's best settings (

-Format.getPrettyFormat()reformats everything - No configuration needed - Works losslessly out of the box
+getRawFormat()+TextMode.PRESERVE+omitDeclaration) still lose formatting details like quote styles, inter-attribute whitespace, entity representation, and numeric character references - No configuration needed - Works losslessly out of the box

 - Better API design - Type-safe, fluent, modern Java patterns